mecparts/Mec_Parts/README.md

 repository at github.
 Assuming you already have git installed on your system, you can grab a copy of the repository with

     git clone git://github.com/mecparts/MecParts.git

 That'll create a MecParts directory in your current directory and fill it with the MecParts source code.
-Install the development libraries, cd into MecParts, do a 'make install' and you're done.
+Install the development libraries, cd into MecParts, do a *make install* and you're done.

 It sounds so easy if you say it quick, doesn't it?

 On a freshly installed Ubuntu 12.04 system, I had to install the following four development libraries:

     sudo apt-get update
     sudo apt-get install libgtkmm-3.0-dev libboost-regex-dev libsqlite3-dev libxml2-dev

 They installed a whole bunch of other dependencies along the way, including the compiler.
-Once they are all installed, a simple 'make install' in the MecParts directory does the rest.
+Once they are all installed, a simple *make install* in the MecParts directory does the rest.
 You get an icon on the desktop, a sample database with dozens of sets and hundreds of parts and even a smattering of part pictures.
 You can add your own part pictures into the ~/.mecparts/Pictures sub